Kapendev/parin/TOUR.md

 Keyboard dequeuePressedKey();
 /// Returns the next recently pressed character. dchar dequeuePressedRune();

+/// Maps one logical action to gamepad and keyboard inputs. struct InputBinding {
+    Gamepad button;   /// The gamepad button.
+    Keyboard[4] keys; /// The keyboard keys.

+    /// Sets the gamepad button and keys to the given values. this(Gamepad button, Keyboard[] keys...);
+}
 ```

-Below are examples showing how to use these input functions to move text.
+Below are examples showing how to to move text.

-- Using the Mouse
+- Using the mouse:

     ```d
     bool update(float dt) {